Close-up of a stylish diamond ring on a minimalist white background, highlighting diamond quality and the 4Cs

 Tips:

-For colorless diamonds, an F-color is often more cost-effective than a D-color diamond of the same grade.
+• For colorless diamonds, an F-color is often more cost-effective than a D-color diamond of the same grade, with minimal visual difference.

 3. Clarity in the 4Cs of Diamonds